 The difference in difference estimator provides an unbiased estimate of the treatment if, in the absence of the treatment, the outcomes in the two groups (control and treatment) would have followed parallel trends, before and after the attacks.
 Our identification strategy is based on several pillars.
 First, the source of stress coming from the attacks is completely exogenous.
 Although, the threat of attacks was, in general, expected across western countries, the exact location, timing, and severity of a terrorist attack would have been impossible to predict by the general population living in Spain.
 Second, even though Muslim and non-Muslim mothers might differ in terms of observable characteristics, we do not expect these differences to change as a result of the attacks.
 In addition, we are comparing across immigrant population (excluding natives).
 Third, the DDD model allows us to control for two kinds of potentially confounding trends: changes affecting health at birth outcomes of Muslim newborns, unrelated to the attacks, and changes affecting health at birth outcomes of all Muslim and non-Muslim babies living in the treated cities.
 Fourth, to support our econometric strategy we perform several robustness checks.
-For example, we allow pregnant women whose city of residence is not affected to also be exposed to the attacks by using linear distance to the closest affected municipality; we re-estimate Eq.
-(1) excluding Barcelona, Ripoll, and Cambrils cities (one at a time), to test whether our results are mostly driven by one city.
+For example, we allow pregnant women whose city of residence is not affected to also be exposed to the attacks by using linear distance to the closest affected municipality; we re-estimate equation (1) excluding Barcelona, Ripoll, and Cambrils cities (one at a time), to test whether our results are mostly driven by one city.
 Finally, we perform a placebo test using a fake treatment group.

 It has been established in the literature that women may change their behaviour when faced to potential threats to their integrity.
 However, as we mentioned before, the timing of any attack is unpredictable and, therefore, the possibility that women change their place of residence is very unlikely in our analysis (in addition, our post-event period includes only 1 year).
 In any case, to ensure the reliability of our model, it is important to analyze if there have been major changes to Muslim immigration after the attacks.
-In other words, we should examine whether Muslim women leave or emigrate, which could lead to selective selection in our sample.
-On this point, we provide evidence supporting that this is not the case; thus, first, we do not see an (absolute) increase in the number of Muslim women leaving the country (emigration).
+In other words, we test whether Muslim women leave or emigrate, which could lead to selective selection in our sample.
+We present several evidence to proof that this is not the case; first, we do not see an (absolute) increase in the number of Muslim women leaving the country (emigration).
 Second, we do not see that net emigration slowed down during the period of analysis (2015 to 2018).
-In the appendix section, in Table A2, we provide data on emigration and net immigration of Muslim women obtained from the National Institute of Statistics in Spain.
-One might also be concerned that other channels rather (or in addition to) than stress may be the main driving forces, for instance lack of healthcare.
-However, on this point, in Spain's context universal health coverage is guaranteed to all pregnant women, regardless of immigration status.
+In the appendix section, in table A2, we provide data on emigration and net immigration of Muslim13 women obtained from the National Institute of Statistics in Spain.
+One might also be concerned that other channels rather (or in addition to) than stress may be the main driving forces.
+However, in Spain's context universal health coverage is guaranteed to all pregnant women, regardless of immigration status.
 For example, in our sample 99.38% of births took place in hospitals.
 In addition, the Catalonia attacks did not affect the provision of health services at any level of care.
 Therefore, it seems plausible that the main driving force in our context is the stress affecting Muslim mothers.
-In the following sections, we will come back to these other alternative channels.

-5. Effects on health at birth
+5 Effects on health at birth

-5.1.
-Baseline results
+5.1 Baseline results